pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 loop { socket = server.accept; socket.write "Hello"; sleep 5; socket.close }
 ```

 This is almost identical to the first example, except that the main thread sleeps for five seconds before closing the socket.
 Back to the other terminal, run `nc localhost 2000` again, and you'll see "Hello" being printed almost instantly, followed by the process hanging for five seconds and then exiting.
 While it is hanging, open a terminal and run the same command, `nc localhost 2000`, if you see "Hello" right away, it might be because the five seconds elapsed in the previous terminal.
-Feel free to close the inifinite loop in `irb` with Ctrl-C and increase the value to 10 seconds or more and experiment with this.
+Feel free to close the infinite loop in `irb` with Ctrl-C and increase the value to 10 seconds or more and experiment with this.

 What this shows us is that while the server is busy dealing with a client, even if it doesn't do anything and just sleeps, all other incoming clients are effectively waiting to be served.
 The second example improves on this as can be seen in `irb` if you run the following instead: